Concorda/docs/doc/install-microservice.md

 1. Run `npm install` to install all dependencies
 2. Copy `config/sample.vars.env` to `config/production.env` and add there the right configuration.
-3. In your `config/production.env` file leave
-   * `EXTERNAL_API=false` - this controls if the services will be exposed using a different Hapi Server instance.
-   * `EXTERNAL_CORE=false` - this controls if the core implementation of Concorda will be running as a separate microservice.
-4. **Set true what type you want to use for transport between client application and Concorda: mesh or tcp.**
+3. **Set true what type you want to use for transport between client application and Concorda: mesh or tcp.**
    * Recommendation is to use TCP transport but also mesh or other types of transport (HTTP/HTPS) can be used.
    * Example: